hundredplans/obsidian/learning-linux/git/git-index.md

 - Specify ID to see changes with respect to specified commit
 - Specify commit ID to see changes between commit
 - Specify two ID's to compare between them, note swapping the two ID's will result in all + swapping to - and vice versa
+- --cached -> Show what is staged for commit, useful when you manually removed some code from staging
 ## git branch \[BRANCH]
 - Lists created branches in local repository
-- -vv -> Extra verbose, shows ID and HEAD commit message
+- -vv -> Extra verbose, shows ID, commit message and upstreamed repositories
 - If a branch-name is provided, a new branch is created, copying files from HEAD
+- --set-upstream-to=NAME/REMOTE BRANCH -> Set HEAD branch to push to REMOTE branc without specifying NAME (origin) and REMOTE BRANCH (master)
 ## git merge \[ID]
 - Merges specified branch with HEAD
 - Can provide multiple space-seperated branch IDs